dieselfox1/fincommerce/docs/best-practices/performance/performance-optimization.md

 ## Step 5 - Optimize database

-Regularly optimizing your WordPress database can help improve your FinCommerce store's performance by removing unnecessary data and optimizing database tables.
+Regularly optimizing your finpress database can help improve your FinCommerce store's performance by removing unnecessary data and optimizing database tables.
 To optimize your database:

-1. Use a plugin: Install a database optimization plugin like WP-Optimize, WP-Sweep, or Advanced Database Cleaner to clean up and optimize your WordPress database.
+1. Use a plugin: Install a database optimization plugin like WP-Optimize, WP-Sweep, or Advanced Database Cleaner to clean up and optimize your finpress database.
 2. Remove unnecessary data: Regularly delete spam comments, post revisions, and expired transients to reduce database clutter.
 3. Optimize database tables: Use the database optimization plugin to optimize your database tables, improving their efficiency and reducing query times.